Zuckerberg: We’re in an ‘Arms Race’ With Russia, but AI Will Save Us

 But even as he touted artificial intelligence as the long-term solution for the company’s problems in policing content, Zuckerberg conceded that the technology is far from mature.

 Though it claims to have developed AI tools to root out foreign intelligence operatives, Facebook keeps discovering them in its midst.
-Just last week, the company took down another 70 Facebook accounts, 138 Facebook pages, and 65 Instagram accounts controlled by Russia’s Internet Research Agency, a baker’s dozen of whose executives and operatives have been indicted by Special Counsel Robert Mueller for their role in Russia’s campaign to propel Trump into the White House.
+Just last week, the company took down another 70 Facebook accounts, 138 Facebook pages, and 65 Instagram accounts controlled by Russia’s Internet Research Agency (IRA), a baker’s dozen of whose executives and operatives have been indicted by special counsel Robert Mueller for their role in Russia’s campaign to propel Trump into the White House.

-“We know that the IRA — and other bad actors seeking to abuse Facebook — are always changing their tactics to hide from our security team,” Chief Security Officer Alex Stamos wrote in a blog post.
+“We know that the IRA — and other bad actors seeking to abuse Facebook — are always changing their tactics to hide from our security team,” Facebook Chief Security Officer Alex Stamos wrote in a blog post.
 “We expect we will find more.”

 Pressed by Sen. Kamala Harris, a California Democrat, on whether Facebook has rooted out intelligence operatives from the platform, Zuckerberg said it was unlikely: “I can’t say we’ve identified all of the foreign actors involved here.”